 Craig Blietz sketching from life in 1997.

-Blietz has exhibited his work in numerous museum exhibitions that include the Muskegon Art Museum, Charles Allis Art Museum, Elmhurst Art Museum, Wright Museum, West Bend Art Museum (now Museum of Wisconsin Art), Rahr-West Museum, Miller Art Museum, Fort Wayne Museum of Art, and The Fairfield Center for Contemporary Art.
-In 2002 he had a Ten Year Retrospective of his work exhibited at the Baer Gallery in the Carol and Robert Bush Art Center on the campus of St. Norbert College and in 2013 at the Miller Art Museum Blietz had Ten and Twenty Year Surveys of his work respectively.
+Blietz has exhibited his work in numerous museum exhibitions that include the Muskegon Art Museum, Charles Allis Art Museum, Elmhurst Art Museum, Wright Museum, West Bend Art Museum, Rahr-West Museum, Miller Art Museum, Fort Wayne Museum of Art, and The Fairfield Center for Contemporary Art.
+In 2002 at St. Norbert College and in 2013 at the Miller Art Museum Blietz had Ten and Twenty Year Surveys of his work respectively.
 A 192 page hardcover coffee table book titled "Craig Blietz: Eight Years of Pastoral Dreaming" was published to compliment the 2013 Survey at the Miller Art Museum.
 In 2001 The Miller Art Museum purchased a painting by Blietz that now exists in their permanent collection.

-Starting in 2012 and concluding in 2013, Blietz will have a One-Person Exhibition titled "Yard: The Art of Craig Blietz" travel to four venues in the State of Wisconsin as well as to Penn State Altoona College in Altoona, Pennsylvania.
+Starting in 2012 and concluding in 2014, Blietz had a One-Person Exhibition titled "Yard: The Art of Craig Blietz" travel to four venues in the State of Wisconsin as well as to Penn State Altoona College in Altoona, Pennsylvania.
 A 78 page catalog with a corresponding title was published in conjunction with this exhibition.

-Blietz is currently represented by galleries in Michigan and Wisconsin.
+Blietz is currently represented by galleries in Michigan, New Mexico and Wisconsin.